haigalves/passionatvanderbilt/generalDescription.md

 Tracking student orgs vs. time and job market could be an interesting way of measuring the role played by passion through indirect observation.

+# Writing

+We need to be very emphatic on the role played by writing in this initative.
+This is not a data project: it is a data journalism one.
+As such, we will write several articles and pieces of text that will unpack the findings made by the surveys.

+# Events

+Hosting talks and a potential panel on this project is fully doable and a great thing to look forward to!
+We have to be passionate about this, right?